autonity/docs.autonity.org/concepts/ofd/index.md

 #### Probation

 To incentivise liveness OFD sets a _probation period_ measured in epochs.
 The duration of the _probation period_ for a validator is determined by the protocol's _initial probation period_ configured value multiplied by the individual validator's _offence_ count squared.
 Until the validator has committed a first _offence_ its _probation period_ is nil (`0`) epochs.
 Once offence count is `>0` the validator is in _probation_ and its _probation period_ will begin to number epochs.
-As soon as an _offending validator_ completes an entire _probation period_ without offences its _offence_ count is reset to `0`, taking the validator out of _probation_ and so incentivising liveness.
+As soon as an _offending validator_ completes an entire _probation period_ without offences its _offence_ count is reset to `0`, taking the validator out of _probation_.

 #### Thresholds